F1-Buddy/f1buddy-python/README.md

     - [x] https://theoehrly.github.io/Fast-F1-Pre-Release-Documentation/ergast.html#fastf1.ergast.Ergast.get_driver_standings
 - [x] fix schedule for new sprint weekend
 - [ ] change background and font for all graphs
+- [ ] /avgpos will not generate a new graph after the race has occurred, if previously generated on same race weekend
 ## Issues

 2020 season data is odd (example styrian gp, 2020 round 2)